-We will determine your allocation at the time of project approval in alignment with EDU guidelines and available funding.
+We will determine your allocation at the time of project approval in alignment with Ministry of Education guidelines and available funding.

-While EDU has established maximum funding benchmarks, you are not guaranteed to receive these amounts.
+While the Ministry of Education has established maximum funding benchmarks, you are not guaranteed to receive these amounts.
 Start-up Grant allocations are based on available funding and project demand.
 We intend to fund as many applications as possible to support our focused expansion efforts in Peel.

-Peel is prioritizing the Start-up Grant for the creation of new, community-based fullday spaces that serve infants, toddlers, and preschoolers.
+Peel is prioritizing the Start-up Grant for the creation of new, community-based full-day spaces that serve infants, toddlers, and preschoolers.
 We calculate Start-up Grant allocations based on net new spaces for these eligible age groups only.